momopusheen/momopusheen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+Hi!
 Currently I'm a master student of **University of Science and Technology of China** (Sep.
 2022 - Jun.
 2025), advised by Prof. [S. Kevin Zhou](https://scholar.google.com/citations?user=8eNm2GMAAAAJ&hl=en).
 I am fortunate to be a member of [Medical Imaging, Robotics, Analytic Computing & Learning (MIRACLE) Lab](https://miracle.ustc.edu.cn/).
 Prior to this, I obtained my Bachelor's degree in Computer Science from **Hefei University of Technology** (Sep.
 2018 - Jun.
 2022).

 My long-term research goal is to develop generative AI systems that possess creativity on par with professional artists and designers.

+I enjoy building beatiful things, such as photograpy and painting.
+I have over 50,000 followers on Pixiv and DeviantArt

 📣 <font color="#dd0000">I am actively looking for Ph.D. / researcher opportunities.</font> Please check out my resume [here](resume/Sijin Chen's Resume.pdf).